turbot/tailpipe-docs/docs/learn.md

 ## Install the NGINX Plugin

 >[!NOTE]
-> Will switch to cloudtrail if setup can be sufficiently simplified
+> Will switch to a cloudtrail example now that I have collection working (thanks @cody)
 > This is a placeholder to demo expected structure

 This tutorial uses the NGINX plugin to demonstrate collecting and analyzing web server access logs.
 First, [download and install Tailpipe](/downloads), and then install the plugin: